sindresorhus/sindresorhus.github.com/data/apps/pure-paste.md

 Pure Paste works by modifying the clipboard.
 Office hides most of the “Paste Options” actions if the clipboard is modified.

 The solution is to either:
-1. Exclude the Office apps in the Pure Paste preferences.
+1. Exclude the Office apps in the Pure Paste settings.
-1. Turn off “Automatically Clear Formatting” and instead set a keyboard shortcut in the preferences.
+1. Turn off “Automatically Clear Formatting” and instead set a keyboard shortcut in the settings.
 That way the clipboard stays unmodified until you use the keyboard shortcut to clear & paste.

 #### The app does not clear formatting when copy-pasting an image inside Google Docs